 Participating with nature produces abundance while enriching the Earth.
 The farm produces a variety of high quality products including raw milk and yogurt, chicken and duck eggs, pastured beef and poultry, heirlooms vegetables, orchard fruits, and medicinal herbs.
 Traditional fermented foods are brought to life in the underground cellar.
 Wild and cultivated plants are processed into natural herbal medicines.
 We continue to work with our customers and nature to produce new products that enhance our farm’s overall productivity and fertility.

 We have been practicing biodynamics on our farm since its inception.
 We believe fundamentally in the concept of the living farm organism.
-We utilize biodynamic compost making as the backbone of our farm fertility program.
+We utilize biodynamic composting as the backbone of our farm fertility program.
 We breed our own cows and chickens, and vegetable seeds on farm.
 We plan, harvest, and time all farm operations in harmony with the cycles of sun, moon, and cosmos.

 Size of farm: 12 acres